Schloss Johannisberg: Paul Alfons and Tatiana von Metternich-Winneburg

+Today

+Schloss Johannisberg remains privately owned by the Oetker family and is not open to the public, except for special events.
+The estate is part of Henkell Freixenet, the wine and spirits arm of the Oetker Group.
+The vineyards cover approximately 35 hectares (86 acres), continuing the legacy of Riesling winemaking that has defined its history.
+Within the wine cellar is the so called Bibliotheca Subterranea, which houses about 25,000 bottles of Riesling, of which most date back to the 19th century, although the oldest dates back to 1748.

+In 2024, the vineyard was listed as the fifth best vineyard of the world.
+It was third time consecutively that the vineyard was included in the top ten of the world's best wine estates.

 Late harvest wines

 Tradition has it that on one occasion a messenger from Heinrich von Bibra, Prince-Bishop and Abbot of Fulda, was 14 days late in bringing the papers to give the cellar master permission to start harvesting the grapes.
 At least two alternative stories exist to explain the delay.
 One is that the Prince-Bishop was away hunting and was not available to sign the permission to harvest, and the other is that he was intercepted and held by highwaymen.
 By this time the grapes had become affected with the "noble rot" Botrytis cinerea.
 The rotted grapes were then given to the local peasants, who ended up making wine of high quality.
 In 1775, Schloss Johannisberg made the first Spätlese Riesling followed by an Auslese wine in 1787 and an Eiswein in 1858.
 Unfortunately for the German tradition, the Tokay classification of 1730 relied in part on an area's propensity to noble rot, which suggests that the Hungarians got there first.

 Historically the estate used different colour seals for grapes of different ripeness.
 These classifications were used as the basis for the new German wine classification of 1971, thus :

 Schloss Johannisberg is a single vineyard designation (Einzellage) in its own right, and one of a handful historic German vineyards which do not have to display a village name on the label.
 Thus, the vineyard designation on the label is Schloß Johannisberger.

 Weingut Schloss Johannisberg is a member of the Verband Deutscher Prädikatsweingüter (VDP).